 I also think if you want to get serious at study Korean then you need a few things:

 Best ways to Learn Korean Quickly

 - A clear space and a stable working environment that has no distractions.
 You might also want to buy a spacious desk and comfortable chair.

 - Stick to one platform and work through their materials.
 Don’t bounce between different publishers and study books.

 - Make a study schedule.
-If you say you’re going to study for 20 minutes a day, try and stick to it.
+If you say you’re going to study for 20 minutes a day.
+Do that and try and stick to it.

-- Don’t make goals.
-Follow the course materials and try your best.
+- Follow the course materials and try your best.
 Everyone learns at different speeds.

-- The main thing is have fun and make your studying interesting.
-Learn a K-pop song or watch K-dramas.
+- Have fun.
+Maybe learn a K-pop song or watch a few K-dramas on Netflix.
 Don’t pressure yourself.
-Learning a language takes time and there are no shortcuts.
+Learning a language takes time.
+There are no shortcuts.

 Enjoy the learning process and good luck!